Gary W. Keller: Recognition

 Keller has received numerous awards and accolades over the years.
 He is a previous winner of the Ernst & Young Entrepreneur of the Year Award and a finalist for Inc. Magazine's Entrepreneur of the Year.
 In 2011 Baylor University honored him with a Meritorious Achievement Award and a Medal of Service for his business leadership.
 The same year Austin Business Journal recognized him as one of Austin's 30 Most Influential.

 Personal life

 Keller has his own band that performs annually at Keller Williams events.
 Keller lives in Austin with his wife, Mary.
 Their son John also lives and works in Austin.

 Keller teaches a business and life development course to young adults both in Austin and through his alma mater, Baylor University.
 He has been a supporter of Baylor since his graduation, and in 2007 he donated the funds for a residential real estate research center at the Hankamer School of Business.
 The Keller Center, as it was named, studies consumer behavior, marketing strategies, and management solutions.
-In 2013, Keller launched ALL ATX, a nonprofit with a goal to educate musicians on how to build successful careers in the Austin music industry.